Let’s begin with a quick quiz!

 Want to know more?

 In Andalene Salvesen’s book A Brand-New Child in 5 Easy Steps, she elaborates on parenting styles and discipline.
-You can also book her for a talk on this topic.
+You can also book Celeste for a talk on this topic.
 And if you require help to establish the right parenting patterns in your home, consider booking a Munchkins consultant for a parent coaching session.